This page is in progress -

 Being accessible doesn’t necessarily mean to avoid path-based gestures entirely.
 It means single-pointer gestures should always be available, and path-based gestures are an option for those who find it more intuitive.

 Alternatives to Path-Based Gestures

 For any path-based gesture, make sure there is a single-pointer alternative that you can use in addition to or instead of the path-based gesture.

 For zooming in/out, you can use plus and minus icon buttons as the single-pointer alternative.
 You can also use the toolbar controls to add zoom in, zoom out, and other view-related controls under the view menu.

 For swiping left or right, you can use arrow icon buttons on either side.

 For drag and drop, there are a few alternatives you can consider depending on the functionality.
 If the goal is to reorder a list of items, you can consider using arrow buttons to move an item up and down a list or assign a manual order through a number input.
-If the goal is to match different items with each other, you can consider a “tap to select” interaction so that users can tap the items they wish to match.
+If the goal is to match different items with each other, you can consider using a single-pointer click or tap to to select the items.